digitalbricklayer/dubdub2com/archetypes/project.md

 ---
-title: "{{ replace .Name "-" " " | title }}" # Title of the blog post.
+title: "{{ replace .Name "-" " " | title }}" # Title of the project.
 date: {{ .Date }} # Date of project creation.
 description: "Project description." # Description used for search engine.
 featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
 featureImageAlt: 'Description of image' # Alternative text for featured image.
 featureImageCap: 'This is the featured image.' # Caption (optional).
 thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
-scale: ""
+scale:
 suppliers:      # List of suppliers
   - Example Supplier
   - Another Supplier
 started:        # Date project started
 completed:      # Date project was completed.
-Empty if the project is not completed
+Empty if the project is not yet complete
 rulesets:       # List of relesets to be used
   - Ruleset 1
   - Ruleset 2